 What are the main responsibilities of the GDPR Representative?

-– The EU GDPR Representative is appointed to act as the person on the ground in the EU to handle your customer GDPR related enquiries.
+– The EU Representative is appointed to act as the person on the ground in the EU to handle your customer GDPR related enquiries.

-– The EU GDPR Representative is also appointed to act as the interface between your business and the EU national data protection authorities.
+– The EU Representative is also appointed to act as the interface between your business and the EU national data protection authorities.

 Is this GDPR Representative appointment mandatory?